subramanyanashwath/ds_promo_activation/README.md

 ## Why This Matters Now

 DoorDash new verticals (grocery, convenience, retail) grew 25% YoY in Q3 2025 vs. Instacart at 10%.
+In Q4 2025, DoorDash launched Smart Campaigns, an agentic AI product that automates merchant promotion spend and targeting to maximize ROI — confirming promotion activation as a top strategic priority.
 But platform growth masks a merchant-level problem: most new-vertical merchants stall after onboarding.
 They sign up but never activate promotions, expand delivery radius, or complete their menu.
 The funnel stages where merchants drop off aren't obvious from top-line metrics.

 This project maps the merchant growth funnel — **Onboard → Activate Promos → Expand Radius → Upload Content → Achieve High Growth** — and pinpoints where the biggest drop-off happens.